phillwatson/one-stop/README.md

 allow users connect to their bank accounts and view the transactions in an aggregation.

+## Architecture
+One-Stop has been designed in using a micro-service architecture, where each service has a specific area of responsibility.
+However, to keep the PoC build simple, the Maven module of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.

+In a production environment it would be more appropriate to separate each module into its own Maven project, and have each module (library or service) follow its own versioning history.
+Dependant modules would then adopt the version of the modules on which they depend - updating their dependencies as and when necessary.

 ## Docker Configuration
 The following must be added to ```environment:``` section of the docker compose services.